Digital Marketing Agency | SEO, Paid Social & PPC

 Put into action an IDPS system.

-An intrusion detection and prevention system, often known as an IDPS, is a piece of software that performs scans on your network and personal computers in order to prevent hostile activity.
+An intrusion detection and prevention system, often known as an IDPS, is a piece of software that performs scans on your network and personal computers to prevent hostile activity.

 The Intrusion Detection and Prevention System (IDPS) will foil any effort by a hacker to get access to your computer system or network, and it will notify your security team so that they can patch any vulnerabilities that have been found.